Ukraine says won't charge separatists if buildings surrendered

 Activists at both buildings said they would continue talks with the government, but said the current offer was not enough.

-"They offered amnesty, but there is no movement on a referendum for federalization," said Alexander Gureyev, one of the activists barricaded into the five-storey former KGB headquarters in Luhansk.
+"They offered amnesty, but there is no movement on a referendum for federalisation," said Alexander Gureyev, one of the activists barricaded into the five-storey former KGB headquarters in Luhansk.

 "We are not going to accept an amnesty without a referendum."